M4luk0/m4luk0.github.io/_posts/2022-01-25-Persistent-monitoring.md

 ## [](#header-2)Setting up the lab

-We will need an attacking machine with netcat installed and a victim machine with netcat, git and [Shelljack](https://github.com/emptymonkey/shelljack).
+We will need an attacking machine with netcat installed and a victim machine with git and [Shelljack](https://github.com/emptymonkey/shelljack).

 To install shelljack on the victim's machine: